Get

 Conclusion

-When you look at the Goldendoodle, there are several one-time and ongoing costs to own one.
-When you first buy your Goldendoodle, you will need to fish out a few hundred to a few thousand dollars, depending on whether you use a breeder or shelter.
+Raising and caring for a Goldendoodle involves several one-time and ongoing costs.
+When you first buy your Goldendoodle, you must pay a few hundred to a few thousand dollars, depending on whether you use a breeder or shelter.
 If they aren’t already dewormed, vaccinated, and microchipped, your veterinary costs will increase.
 Then, they will need basic accessories like an ID tag and collar, a leash, a bed, food and water bowls, toys, and more.
-After these items are purchased, the ongoing costs would involve food, grooming, medications, vet visits for a checkup, and more.
+After these items are purchased, the ongoing costs involve food, grooming, medications, vet visits for a checkup, and more.

 You may also like: